Scientists named a new species of whale just last year. Now, they're "on the edge of extinction."

 The Biden administration's current plans to continue seismic exploration and drilling in the northern Gulf and the ongoing consideration of offshore oil and gas leasing in the area would hinder the ability for these whales to survive, they added.

+The Department of Commerce told CBS News it received the scientists' letter "and will respond to the sender through the appropriate channels."

-CBS News has reached out to people in the Biden administration, including those at NOAA and the Department of the Interior, for comment.
+CBS News has reached out to others in the Biden administration, including those at NOAA and the Department of the Interior, for comment.

 "The Gulf of Mexico whale is a unique part of the Gulf's natural history and the only large whale species resident year-round in the waters of the United States.
 Yet few on-water measures have been established to protect it," scientists concluded.
 "Unless significant conservation actions are taken, the United States is likely to cause the first anthropogenic extinction of a great whale species."